ricsxn/unlocker/README.md

 **Attention** New mac OS releases, may require to enable **accessibility** to the `bash` application; please allow this otherwise the service will not work.

 At this stage the utility should work.

+**Attention** IOS users may need to go on `Setting/Bluetooth` panel in order to make the device discoverable.